92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 The Red Cross recommends the following method to respond to a healthcare emergency (Adult First Aid/CPR/AED Online, 2020):

-Consent to treat a patient who requires medical attention must be obtained before care can be given.
+Consent to treat a patient who requires medical care must be obtained before care can be given.
 If the person is responsive, they have the right to accept or refuse help or treatment.
 Period!
 If the person is unresponsive, confused, or incoherent and no one is available to give consent (parent of a child), consent is implied.
 When approaching someone in distress and they are responsive, ask for consent to help.
-Example "I am a (profession or training).
+To get consent to help, introduce your profession or experience and ask if they want help.
+Example "I am a certified nursing aide.
 Can I help you?"
-Keep the person informed about what treatment or care will be provided as treatment is taking place.
+Tell the person what you are doing.
 If in doubt, call 911.

 Do a visual assessment.